gkgaurav31/gkgaurav31.github.io/_posts/2022-08-21-2-pair-difference-two-pointers.md

 If we keep i=0, j=n-1:
 diff = A[j] - A[i].
 Let's say that the diff is smaller than k.
 If we move i to right, the difference will be smaller.
 If we move j to the left, we have the same problem.
 So, we cannot make a decision using this appraoch.
 To address this problem, we can initialize the i and j to 0 and 1 respectively.

+:exclamation: If k is negative, we can simply take mod(k) and do the same thing.

 ```java
 package com.gauk;